williamMBDK/pacup/README.md

     More will be added.

     Here *global* refers to the global installation of packages, since some of these package managers can be used for project package management.
-* Compatible with the POSIX shell configuration (todo), and can thus run on nearly any linux distribution (todo: does there exist distros it cannot run on?)
+* Compatible with the POSIX shell specification (todo), and can thus run on nearly any linux distribution (todo: does there exist distros it cannot run on?)

 # Configuration
 ## Package manager config files
 This is the config files that specifies the list of package configurations for each of your package managers.
 ### Location
+Todo
 ### Format
+Todo
 * Can contain duplicate packages (packages with different versions).
 ## Machine specific config files
 This is the configuration files that specifies which packages a specific linux machine should have installed for each package manager.
 ### Location
+Todo
 ### Format
+Todo
 * Cannot contain duplicate packages.

 # Contributing
 Feel free to contribute.

 I especially need advice and help on testing the shell code, which I think will be quite inconvenient.

 \- William